Can Video Diffusion Models Predict Past Frames? Bidirectional Cycle Consistency for Reversible Interpolation: Methodology

-Furthermore, we adopt a curriculum learning strategy that training begins with the short videos, which provide a temporally compressed view of motion and allow the model to rapidly learn stable short-range transitions under bidirectional supervision.
+\textbf{Progressive Curriculum Learning.} Furthermore, we adopt a curriculum learning strategy in which training begins on short videos, which provide a temporally compressed view of motion and allow the model to rapidly learn stable short-range transitions under bidirectional supervision.
 After convergence, we switch to the long videos, which require stronger long-range coherence.
 This progressive exposure to varying motion rates enables the model to generalize across interpolation lengths, producing temporally plausible videos that naturally accelerate or decelerate according to the specified number of output frames.